Line of various chairs of wood, metal, and upholstery on gray studio backdrop

 Community colleges

-Community colleges are institutions that offer general education classes that satisfy requirements for an associate degree or a transfer to another university.
+Community colleges are institutions that offer general education classes that satisfy the requirements for an associate degree or a transfer to another university.
 This route is much cheaper than attending a four-year university, so many students choose to attend community college for two years then transfer to a four-year school for the last two years of their education.
 For any major at a university, there are certain general education classes that must be completed in order to take classes that pertain more to your major—the ones that are required to complete your bachelor’s degree.
 Community colleges offer gen eds for less money, and there are usually fewer people per class.
 That means you’ll usually have a better student-faculty ratio for close academic support.

-For example, at University of California–Los Angeles, some general education classes have more than 100 people per class.
+For example, at the University of California, Los Angeles, some general education classes have more than 100 people per class.
 With this type of student-faculty ratio, you may not develop close relationships with your professors, and most of your learning will rely on teaching assistants.
 However, at most community colleges, the average student-faculty ratio is around 18:1.
 With smaller class sizes, you can ask more questions freely and develop better connections.
 Usually, general education classes take about two years to complete, in which you can graduate with an associate degree.
 After, if you choose, you can transfer to a four-year university and take more specialized classes pertaining to a bachelor’s program.
 You’ll receive your degree from that university after you complete the remaining requirements.

 There are cons to community college, however.
 For starters, you may have to live with your parents for a little longer, as many two-year schools don’t offer housing.
 Though it could also save you money, this situation isn’t ideal for some high school students.
 Secondly, you may not find as stimulating of an environment in community college classes, as community college tends to require more self-direction in your schedule, as you’ll find at many four-year universities, where most students are passionate about their majors and will show it through intellectual discussion.
 At community colleges, there also aren’t as many ways to get involved on campus, whereas at a four-year university, there are countless ways to get involved in student life.